microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-get-transitivereports.md

 #### Request

 The following is an example of the request.
+The `$count` query segment is required.

 <!-- {
   "blockType": "request",